alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 are independents, a problem in one zone (e.g. machine/network failure) does not affect the other one.

 Our application will run on two ECS instances.
 The traffic from internet is redirected thanks to a server load balancer installed in front of them.
-As you can see our system uses HTTPS externally and HTTP internally.

 For the data storage layer we use [ApsaraDB RDS for MySQL](https://www.alibabacloud.com/product/apsaradb-for-rds-mysql), a managed database service that handles server installation, maintenance, automatic backup, ...etc.